-Location: FL, PR, USVI Business: Part B
+Location: FL, PR, USVI

 Q. How is a Medicare secondary payment determined?

 A. The Medicare secondary payment is determined by a series of calculations and comparisons.
-The primary insurer’s claim processing details on their Explanation of Benefits (EOB) is needed to determine the secondary payment amount.
+The primary insurer’s claim processing details on their explanation of benefits (EOB) is needed to determine the secondary payment amount.

 Three calculations are made per procedure.
 The lowest of the three is the secondary payment.

-1. Determine what Medicare's primary payment would be.
+Determine Medicare's primary payment would be:

 • Note the Medicare allowed amount for the procedure.

-• Multiply the difference by the appropriate percentage, 62.5%, 80% or 100%, depending on the procedure code.
+• Multiply the difference by the appropriate percentage: 62.5 percent, 80 percent, or 100 percent, depending on the procedure code.